Dear Members,

 A. Conservation of Energy:

 Your Company's operations are not energy intensive.
-Adequate measures
+Adequate

-and purchase of energy efficient equipment.
+computers and purchase of energy efficient equipment.

 B. Research & Development and Technology Absorption: